-A series of sensitivity tests have been carried out to changes in key modelling parameters, calculated as at 30 September 2020.
+A series of sensitivity tests have been carried out to changes in key modelling parameters, calculated as at 30 September 2021.

-Sensitivity Description SCR coverage ratio Impact on SCR coverage ratio Base - 140% - Interest rate up +1% shift across yield curve 141% - Interest rate down -1% shift across yield curve 140% (1%) Lapses down 1% reduction in lapse rates (transfers out/full surrenders only) 135% (5%) Expenses up 10% increase in expense assumptions 139% (2%) Mortality up 10% increase in mortality assumptions 141% +1% Inflation up 1% increase in assumption 140% (1%) Credit spread All Credit Quality Steps down 1 step 138% (3%) Equity stress Symmetric adjustment increased by 1% 139% (1%)
+Sensitivity Description SCR coverage ratio Impact on SCR coverage ratio Base - 125% - Interest rate up +1% shift across yield curve 126% +1% Interest rate down -1% shift across yield curve 125% (1%) Lapses down 1% reduction in lapse rates (transfers out/full surrenders only) 121% (5%) Expenses up 10% increase in expense assumptions 124% (2%) Mortality up 10% increase in mortality assumptions 126% +1% Inflation up 1% increase in assumption 125% (1%) Credit spread All Credit Quality Steps down 1 step 123% (2%) Equity stress Symmetric adjustment increased by 1% 124% (1%)

-The sensitivity results demonstrate that the SCR coverage ratio is relatively insensitive to small changes in interest rates, inflation assumptions and equity stress and mortality parameters.
-With regards to lapse and expense assumptions, the SCR coverage ratio is relatively more sensitive and this reflects the long term nature of the business being modelled under the Solvency II basis.
-The calibration of the credit spread stress reducing the credit quality step of all bonds by one step produces a relatively onerous sensitivity.
+The sensitivity results demonstrate that the SCR coverage ratio is relatively insensitive to small changes in interest rates, expense and mortality assumptions, inflation assumptions, widening credit spreads and equity stress parameters.
+With regards to lapse, the SCR coverage ratio is relatively more sensitive and this reflects the long term nature of the business being modelled under the Solvency II basis.